AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/pega-profile.md

 ### Enable alerts {#enable-alerts}

-You can enable alerts to receive notifications on the status of the file exports to your destination.
-Select an alert from the list to subscribe to receive notifications on the status of your file exports.
+You can enable alerts to receive notifications on the status of the dataflow to your destination.
+Select an alert from the list to subscribe to receive notifications on the status of your dataflow.
 For more information on alerts, see the guide on [subscribing to destinations alerts using the UI](../../ui/alerts.md).

 When you are finished providing details for your destination connection, select **[!UICONTROL Next]**.